kevinkovalchik/RawTools/README.md

 ### Notable news

 * The Shiny application has been updated to allow downloading of pdf versions of the created plots.
 These images can be imported to programs like Adobe Illustrator and will be treated as vector images.
 We have also added the ability to mouseover data points to see values, as well as corrected some bugs.
-The latest Shiny application is available [here](https://rawtoolsqcdv.bcgsc.ca/) and will be hosted online in the coming days.
-[2018-11-06]
+The latest Shiny web interface is available [here](https://rawtoolsqcdv.bcgsc.ca/).
+[2018-11-07]

 * The RawTools Shiny application has been revamped to use a new interface and to provide functionality for plotting of 'Matrix' and 'chromatogram' outputs.
 Matrix files are generated using the RawTools parse functionality and can be useful for visualizing data temporally across the acquisition.
 Chromatogram files are also generated using the parse functionality, with the `--chro` flag.
 The new application is currently available on GitHub [from here](https://github.com/kevinkovalchik/RawTools/tree/master/documentation/manuscript/RawTools_RShiny_Application).
 The web page can be accessed from [this link](https://rawtoolsqcdv.bcgsc.ca/).
 [2018-09-26]